Influenza (Flu) Vaccines

 - B/Phuket/3073/2013-like virus (in quadrivalent vaccines only)

-Who can get a free seasonal flu shot?
+Who can get a free seasonal influenza vaccine (flu shot)?

-- children and teenagers required to take Aspirin® or ASA for long periods of time due to a medical condition; and
+- children and teenagers required to take Aspirin® or ASA for long periods of time due to a medical condition

 - children and adults with certain medical conditions, including: